-- Eat a healthy, balanced diet with plenty of fruit and veggies, whole grains, and lean protein.
+- Eating a healthy, balanced diet with plenty of fruit and veggies, whole grains, and lean protein.
 If possible, avoid processed foods that are high in fat or sugar.

-- Make time to exercise by walking, jogging, swimming, or taking part in any other fun fitness activities.
+- Making time to exercise by walking, jogging, swimming, or taking part in any other fun fitness activities.

 How can I increase my fertility with PCOS?

-If these changes aren’t cutting it, or if they’re not relevant for you, there are various different fertility treatments that your doctor may suggest.
-Let’s take a look at a few PCOS treatment options that can speed you along the road to mamahood.
+If lifestyle changes aren’t cutting it, or if they’re not relevant for you, there are a few PCOS fertility treatment options that your doctor may suggest to speed you along the road to mamahood:

-Letrozole is a treatment for breast cancer, normally, but it can also be very effective at getting that all-important egg to the right place at the right time.
+Letrozole, on the other hand, is a treatment for breast cancer, but it can also be very effective at getting that all-important egg to the right place at the right time.

 IVF or IVM

 When medications alone aren’t effective, the next step is to try a fertility procedure such as IVF or IVM.